Yanik Frick

-Yanik Frick (born 27 May 1998) is a Liechtensteiner professional footballer who plays as a forward for FC Montlingen.
+Yanik Frick (born 27 May 1998) is a Liechtensteiner former professional footballer who last played as a forward for FC Montlingen.
+He currently is a scout for FC Zürich.

 Club career

 Frick began playing football in the academy of AC Siena at age 6 while his father played with the senior team in Serie A. At age four he would practice football with future Italian international Nicolò Zaniolo while his father and Nicolo's father, Igor Zaniolo, played together at Ternana and became good friends.
 As a youth, he also played for the youth teams of FC Vaduz, FC St. Gallen, and USV Eschen/Mauren.

 Frick started his professional career at Austrian club SC Rheindorf Altach in 2016, signing for the reserve squad.
 His first appearance for the club came against an academy side of FC Zürich, a match in which he impressed his coaches.
 He also trained with the first team once per week.
 He scored his first goal for the club on 31 July 2016 against SV Austria Salzburg.
 In total he scored five goals in twenty three Austrian Regionalliga West appearances for the team.

 After leaving Altach, several Italian clubs including Carpi expressed interest in the player.
 In July 2017, he was signed to a three-year deal by Perugia on a free transfer.
 Frick made his Serie B debut for the club on 19 September 2017.
 He made his competitive debut for the club the previous month in a 2–1 Coppa Italia victory over Gubbio on 6 August 2017.
 In total, Frick made only three league appearances for Perugia after recurring injuries kept him out of the lineup.
 In January 2018 he was sold to Livorno and signed to a new, longer contract to 2021.
 He was then immediately loaned to A.S.
 Pro Piacenza 1919.
 On 6 March 2018 Frick made his Serie C debut for Pro Piacenza against Cuneo.
 Seven minutes after entering the match he scored his first goal.
 He scored his second goal for the club on 7 April 2018 in a match against Pisa.
 Livorno terminated Frick's contract on 17 November 2018.